layumi/person-reid-3d/README.md

 1. More training epochs work; (Since we are trained from scratch)

-2. I replace the dgl to more efficient KNN to accelebrate training; (DGL does not optimize KNN very well, and Matrix Multiplation works quicker. )
+2. I replace the dgl to more efficient KNN to accelebrate training; (DGL does not optimize KNN very well, and Matrix Multiplication works quicker. )

 3. For MSMT-17 and Duke, some class contains too much images, while other category is under-explored.
 I use the stratified sampling to take training samples of each class with equal probability.